Shanmathi1/Android_Gallery/README.md

 # Android_Gallery

-Android Gallery which connects a picture to the URL of the picture This app displays thumbnail pictures in a grid layout.
+This app displays thumbnail pictures in a grid layout.

 Each thumbnail in the grid view supports two kinds of functionality.